 This is a bit of a rambling article.
-One of it's purposes was to gather together information on the RPG-2 and investigate an internet myth about the weapon.
-This lead to a discussion on the non-anti-tank applications of it and similar weapons, which inspired a very clever idea from Ralph Zumbro and my own concept of the Recoilless Grenade Launcher and MBIL.
+One of it’s purposes was to gather together information on the RPG-2 and investigate an internet myth about the weapon.
+This lead to a discussion on the non-anti-tank applications of the RPG-2 and similar weapons, which inspired a very clever idea from Ralph Zumbro and my own concept of the recoilless grenade launcher and the MBIL.

-The Chinese produced models of the RPG-2 and RPG-7 are known at the Type 56 and Type 69, respectively.
-Some sources claim the NVA designated these weapons the B40 and B41, though others maintain these were different weapons.
+The Chinese-produced models of the RPG-2 and RPG-7 are known at the Type 56 and Type 69, respectively.
+Some sources claim the NVA designated these weapons the B40 and B41, though others maintain these were different weapons and you will find this designation used for larger recoilless guns.
+B40 seems to have become a common term for the Vietnamese version with English speakers.

 The real difference between the two systems is one of mechanism.
-The RPG-2 is a simple rocket launcher, while the RPG-7 is a sort of hybrid –a recoilless gun that fires a rocket assisted projectile.
+The RPG-2 does not use a rocket-assisted projectile, while the RPG-7 is a sort of hybrid –a recoilless gun that fires a rocket-assisted projectile.
 Although both weapons use a 40mm tube, it would be probably be catastrophic if a RPG-7 round was fired from a RPG-2.
 To prevent this the primers of the rounds are in different positions.
-It is possible to modify a RPG-7 to fire RPG-2 ammo by shortening the tube a little, although I don't know if such a modified launcher can still use RPG-7 rounds
+It is possible to modify a RPG-7 to fire RPG-2 ammo by shortening the tube a little, although I don’t know if such a modified launcher can still use RPG-7 rounds.
+Whether the RPG-2 is a rocket launcher or a recoilless gun is confusing, since many writers do not understand the difference.

 RPG -2